vishvAsa/devaH/jyotisham/history/solar_orbit_brAhmaNas_subhASh_kAk.md

 oo
 REFERENCES AND NOTES
 1. Kak, S.C.
 “Astronomy in the śatapatha Brāhmaṇa”, Indian Journal of History of Science, 28 (1993), 15-34.
 Kak, S.C.
 "Astronomy of the Vedic Altars and the Rigveda", Mankind Quarterly, 33 (1992), 43-55.
 Kak, S.C.
 “Astronomy of the Vedic Altars", Vistus in Astronomy, 36 (1993), 117-140.
 S.C.
 Kak, The Astronomical Code of the r̥gveda.
 Aditta, New Delhi (1994).
 J. Eggeling, (tr.), The śatapatha Brāhmaṇa.
 Motilal Banarsidass, Delhi, 1988 (1882 1900).
 W. Caland (ed.), The śatapatha Brāhmaṇa in the Kūnvīya Recension.
 Motilal Banarsidass, Delhi, 1983 (1926); page 5 of the Introduction.
 For a review of the evidence regarding the drying up of the Sarasvati around 1900 B.C. see Kak, The Astronomcal Code .... or see J.M.
 Kenoyer, “The Indus valley tradition of Pakistan and Western India”, Journal of World Prehistory, 5 (1991), 331-385.
 H.P.
 Francfort, “Evidence for Harappan irrigation system in Haryana and Rajasthan”, Eastern, Anthropologist, 45(1992), 87-103.
-Note that the earliest calendar in India was the Saptarși calendar with a cycle of 2700 years, with a 100 years assigned to each nakşatra.
-It appears that the discrepancy between the Aryabhaṭa and Varāhmihira accounts arose when a back-calculation was made where instead of 27 naksutras, 28 nakşatras were used.
+Note that the earliest calendar in India was the Saptarși calendar with a cycle of 2700 years, with a 100 years assigned to each nakṣatra.
+It appears that the discrepancy between the Aryabhaṭa and Varāhmihira accounts arose when a back-calculation was made where instead of 27 naksutras, 28 nakṣatras were used.
 For a discussion of this issue see Kak, The Astronomical Code .....
 See Notes 2, 3, 4.
 Also see D. Frawley, “Planets in the Vedic literature", Indian Journal of History of Science, 29 (1994) 495-506; S.C.
 Kak, “Knowledge of the planets in the third millennium BC”, Quarterly Journal of the Royal Astrinomical Society, 37 (1996) 709-715.
 10. Burgess, E. The Sūrya Siddhānta.
 Delhi: Motilal Banarsidass, 1989 (1860);
 See also Indian Journal of History of Science, 20 (1985), and B.L. van der Waerden, “Two treatises on Indian astronomy”, Journal for the History of Astronomy, 11 (1980) 50-84.
 11. Billard, R. L'Astronomie Indienne.
 Ecole Francaise d'Extreme Orient, Paris (1971).
 12. Van der Waerden, B.L.
 "The conjunction of 3102 B.C.".
 Centaurus, 24 (1980) 117-131.
 13. Thurston, H. Early Astronomy.
 Springer-Verlag, New York (1994), p.
 188. 14.
 Kramrisch, S. The Presence of Siva.
 Princeton University Press, Princeton (1981), pp.
 42-43.
 15. In addition to the references above, see S.C.
 Kak, “The astronomy of the age of geometric altars”, Quarterly Journal of the Royal Astronomyical Societyr, 36 (1995) 385-396.
 16. T.S.
-Kuppanna Sastry, Vedūnga Jyotişa of Lagadha.
+Kuppanna Sastry, Vedūnga Jyotiṣa of Lagadha.
 Indian National Science Academy, New Delhi (1985).
 17. ŚB 8.2.1.1 18. ŚB 8.3.1.1 19. ŚB 8.4.1.1 20. ŚB 8.5.1.1 21. ŚB 8.6.1.1 22. ŚB 8.5.4.12
 THE SUN'S ORBIT IN THE BRAHMANAS
 191